curl/curl/docs/CONTRIBUTE.md

 Every pull request submitted will automatically be tested in several different ways.
 Every pull request is verfied that:

- - ... the code still builds, warning-free, on Linux and macOS, with both clang and gcc
+ - ... it still builds, warning-free, on Linux and macOS, with both clang and gcc
- - ... the code still builds fine on Windows with several MSVC versions
+ - ... it still builds fine on Windows with several MSVC versions
- - ... the code still builds with cmake on Linux, with gcc and clang
+ - ... it still builds with cmake on Linux, with gcc and clang
- - ... the code follows rudimentary code style rules
+ - ... it follows rudimentary code style rules
  - ... the test suite still runs 100% fine
  - ... the release tarball (the "dist") still works
+ - ... it builds fine in-tree as well as out-of-tree
- - ... the code coverage doesn't shrink drastically
+ - ... code coverage doesn't shrink drastically

 If the pull-request fails one of these tests, it will show up as a red X and you are expected to fix the problem.
 If you don't understand whan the issue is